prakharmehta95/Thesis/Readme.txt

-This is the represotory of the utilities of the future project which consists of foladers for each mini project. the first one is Solar_PV_Adoption.
+This is the repository of the utilities of the future project which consists of folders for each mini project.
+The first one is Solar_PV_Adoption.